Same-sex marriage in Canada: Public opinion

 After same-sex marriage in the United States was legalized by their Supreme Court in Obergefell v.
-Hodges (June 2015), a poll by Forum Research showed that 70 percent of Canadians approved of same-sex marriage, while 22 percent disapproved.
+Hodges in June 2015, a poll by Forum Research showed that 70 per cent of Canadians approved of same-sex marriage, while 22 per cent disapproved.

 In May 2016, members of the Conservative Party of Canada voted 1,036–462 to change the party's political platform from defining marriage as "a union between one man and one woman" to a neutral stance.
 As a compromise, the party did not elect to support the right to same-sex marriage, allowing members "the freedom to hold personal opinions against same-sex marriage".

-A 2017 CROP poll showed that 74 percent of Canadians found it "great that in Canada, two people of the same sex can get married", while 26 percent disagreed.
-Support for same-sex marriage was higher among women (79 percent) than men (70 percent) and higher among French speakers (82 percent) than English speakers (73 percent).
+A 2017 CROP poll showed that 74 per cent of Canadians found it "great that in Canada, two people of the same sex can get married", while 26 per cent disagreed.
+Support for same-sex marriage was higher among women (79 per cent) than men (70 per cent) and higher among French speakers (82 per cent) than English speakers (73 per cent).
 Those with a higher income, a university degree or who were born in Canada were also more likely to support same-sex marriage.
-When divided by age, young people were overwhelmingly in support (82 percent among 18–24-year-olds and 86 percent among 25–34-year-olds) and, while people over 65 were less likely to be in favour, same-sex marriage still enjoyed 66 percent popular support among people of that age group.
-The most supportive province was Quebec (80 percent), followed by 78 percent in the four Atlantic provinces, 75 percent in British Columbia, 73 percent in Ontario, 70 percent in Manitoba and Saskatchewan and 68 percent in Alberta.
-The 2017 AmericasBarometer showed that 76 percent of Canadians supported same-sex marriage.
-A 2020 Research Co. poll found that 67 percent of Canadians supported same-sex marriage remaining legal.
-A 2022 Research Co. poll found that number had remained quite stable, at 66 percent.
+When divided by age, young people were overwhelmingly in support (82 per cent among 18–24-year-olds and 86 per cent among 25–34-year-olds) and, while people over 65 were less likely to be in favour, same-sex marriage still enjoyed 66 per cent popular support among people of that age group.
+The most supportive province was Quebec (80 per cent), followed by 78 per cent in the four Atlantic provinces, 75 per cent in British Columbia, 73 per cent in Ontario, 70 per cent in Manitoba and Saskatchewan and 68 per cent in Alberta.
+The 2017 AmericasBarometer showed that 76 per cent of Canadians supported same-sex marriage.
+A 2020 Research Co. poll found that 67 per cent of Canadians supported same-sex marriage remaining legal.
+A 2022 Research Co. poll found that number had remained quite stable, at 66 per cent.

+A Pew Research Center poll conducted between February and May 2023 showed that 79 per cent of Canadians supported same-sex marriage, 15 per cent were opposed and 6 per cent did not know or refused to answer.
+When divided by political affiliation, support was highest among those on the left and the centre of the political spectrum at 85 per cent, followed by those on the right at 71 per cent.